 Cytomegalovirus (CMV) pneumonia is a type of viral pneumonitis and occurs due to infection with cytomegalovirus (CMV), which is a member of the Herpetoviridae family.

 CMV infection is particularly important in those who are immunocompromised (e.g. those with AIDS / allogenic bone ...

 The dark bronchus sign is the appearance of a relatively darker bronchus as compared to adjacent ground glass opacity.
 Normally, the density of lung parenchyma and the bronchiolar lumen is similar.
-In cases of ground glass opacity progresses to consolidation, air bronchograms will be visualized.
+In cases of ground glass opacity, the bronchiolar lumen within the affected lung parenchyma appear...

 The DeBakey classification, along with the Stanford classification, is used to separate aortic dissections into those that need surgical repair, and those that usually require only medical management.

 The DeBakey classification divides dissections into 1-5: